-As stated above, forecasted expenditures for the Overhead System include large scale wildfire mitigation.
+As stated above, forecasted expenditures for the Overhead System Hardening project are significantly larger due to plans to expand the program to include large scale wildfire mitigation.
 The proposals are supported by increased public and employee safety and particularly by added wildfire mitigation.